 Sanctions fall into two broad categories - academic (those problems that occur within the classroom) and non-academic (those that occur outside the classroom).
-Our 'Sanctions System' allows the opportunity for students to make mistakes but learn from them.
-The students will be overseen by the form tutor who will monitor for any patterns of behaviour and act accordingly to support the student.
-They will communicate with parents/guardians if they are concerned about the overall behaviour of the student.
+Our Sanctions System allows the opportunity for students to make mistakes but learn from them.
+Academic and non-academic sanctions will run in parallel, although pastoral staff will continue to monitor for any patterns of behaviour and act accordingly to support the student.
+They are overseen by the tutor teams who communicate with parents if they are concerned about the overall behaviour of the student.